-There is complexity and judgement involved in In evaluating the accuracy of the the valuation of interest rate swaps due to movement in interest rates and resulting movement we involved our Financial forecasted cash flows that may result in Services Advisory "FSA" valuation experts significant change in the value of the interest to: rate swaps and the fair value hedge adjustment as:
+There is complexity and judgement involved in the valuation of interest rate swaps due to movement in interest rates and resulting forecasted cash flows that may result in significant change in the value of the interest rate swaps and the fair value hedge adjustment as:

-- movement of the interest rate swap - The assumptions used in generating the curve to forecast future cash flows may not be appropriate. - The rate used to discount future cash flows to generate a present value may not be appropriate. - The credit valuation adjustment ("CVA") and debit valuation adjustment ("DVA") adjustments based on the risk profile of the counterparty as well as AASAF itself (Incorrect CDS spreads used) on the fair value movements in the hedged item may not be appropriate. - Judgement exercised in determining the movements in fair value as a result of hedged risk- i.e. the movement in the Pseudo bond may not accurately represent the fair value movements of the relevant bonds.
-This is considered to be a key audit matter due to the significant level of complexity and judgement required in applying IAS 39: Financial Instruments: Recognition and Measurement (IAS 39) requirements.
+- The assumptions used in generating the curve to determine the discount rates may not be appropriate; - Valuation adjustments based on the risk profile of the counterparty as well as AASAF itself (incorrect credit default swap spreads used) on the fair value movements in the hedged item may be materially misstated; and - Complexity in the determination of the movements in fair value as a result of hedged risk.
+This is considered to be a key audit matter due to the significant level of complexity and judgement required by management in applying IFRS 9 Financial Instruments and the related audit effort required to adequately respond to the significant risk.